Mater Dei High School's Sentinels of Freedom

 Over the course of Mater Dei High School’s 60+ year history, hundreds of Monarchs have served in the United States Armed Forces.
 For this reason, and many more, Mater Dei High School is committed to honoring all Monarchs who have served in the Military.
-In the last year, Mater Dei constructed a monument in the grotto called Sentinels Of Freedom.
+In 2014, Mater Dei constructed a monument in the grotto called Sentinels Of Freedom.

 The Sentinels of Freedom logo was designed by Kristen Lee ‘08

 For more information about the monument, contact the Office of Advancement at (714) 850-9534 or email@example.com